pallets/quart/docs/tutorials/installation.rst

 Dependencies
 ------------

-Quart dependends on the following packages, which will automatically be installed with Quart:
+Quart depends on the following packages, which will automatically be installed with Quart:

 - aiofiles, to load files in an asyncio compatible manner,